openhab/openhab-docs/installation/linux.md

      Docs: http://docs.openhab.org
 ```

+#### Installing add-ons

+When running a manual installation, it is possible to pre-download add-ons or legacy add-ons if you want to install any bindings at a later date without connecting to the internet.
+Simply download the kar files (the latest builds can be found [here](https://openhab.ci.cloudbees.com/job/openHAB-Distribution/)) and move them to the `/opt/openhab2/addons` folder.

 #### Upgrade, Backup and Restore

 To stay up to date with new releases, you should do regular upgrades of your manual installation.